-Contractor: the worker has other clients and presents their services to the public as a business, (with associated profits or losses).
+Contractor: the worker has other clients and advertises their services to the public as a business and is an accessory to the business.

-- Results – is the worker hired for a result?
+- Results – is the worker hired for a specific outcome?

 Employee: the worker is hired to work specific hours, even if they’re variable (casual).

 Contractor: the worker is hired to produce a result and complete specific tasks.

 - Risk – who is responsible for the commercial risk?

 Employee: the worker is immune from risks related to their work as the employer takes responsibility for work done by the employee.
 An employee is paid for time worked regardless of errors or defects.